- Home

 What You Do Early Can Affect the Rest of the Claim

-Workers’ compensation is meant to help injured employees receive benefits without having to sue an employer and prove fault.
-Even so, the first few steps after a work injury can have a major impact on how smoothly the claim goes.
+Workers’ compensation exists to get injured employees benefits without suing an employer or proving fault.
+Even so, your first steps shape how smoothly the rest of the claim goes.

 Report the Injury